facebook/rocksdb/docs/_posts/2024-02-20-foreign-function-interface.markdown

 ## Appendix

+### Code and Data

+The [Experimental Pull Request](https://github.com/facebook/rocksdb/pull/11095/files) contains the source code implemented, together with further data plots and the source CSV files for all data plots.

 ### Running

 This is an example run; the jmh parameters (after `-p`) can be changed to measure performance with varying key counts, and key and value sizes.